GetPageSpeed/nginx-extras-docs/docs/modules/shibboleth.md

 This module can either be compiled statically or dynamically, since the introduction of [dynamic modules](https://www.nginx.com/resources/wiki/extending/converting/) in Nginx 1.9.11.
 The practical upshot of dynamic modules is that they can be loaded, as opposed to static modules which are permanently present and enabled.

+The easiest way to obtain a packaged version of this module is to use the [pkg-oss](https://hg.nginx.org/pkg-oss/) tool from Nginx, which provides for packaging of dynamic modules for installation alongside the official releases of Nginx from the [main repositories](https://nginx.org/en/download.html) and helps avoid the need to compile Nginx by hand.

-To compile Nginx with this module dynamically, pass the following option to `./configure` when building Nginx:
+Otherwise, to compile Nginx with this module dynamically, pass the following option to `./configure` when building Nginx:

     --add-dynamic-module=<path>